tommytracey/udacity/self-driving-nano/projects/2-traffic-signs/p2-writeup.md

 ### Precision & Recall &mdash; New Images
 Here are the worst performing classes for the **new image set**.
-Not surprisingly, the worst performing class from the original test set (label `27: Pedestrians`) is also one of the poorest performers on the new image list.
+Not surprisingly, the worst performing class from the original test set (label `27: Pedestrians`) is also one of the poorest performers in the new image set.

 | Class ID|   Sign Label                      | Precision| Recall	|  F1 Score  |  Count |
 |:-------:|:----------------------------------|:--------:|:------:|:----------:|:------:|